-Cambridge International A Level Hinduism provides a suitable foundation for the study of Hinduism, Religious Studies or related courses in higher education.
-Depending on local university entrance requirements, the qualification may permit or assist progression directly to university courses in some other subjects.
+Cambridge International AS Level Islamic Studies constitutes the first half of the Cambridge International A Level course in Islamic Studies and therefore provides a suitable foundation for the study of Islam at A Level and thence for related courses in higher education.
+Depending on local university entrance requirements, it may permit or assist progression directly to university courses in Islam or some other subjects.
+It is also suitable for candidates intending to pursue careers or further study in Islam or Religious Studies, or as part of a course of general education.